Prinkesh39/Arvato-Project/README.md

 2. Supervised Learning Model : This will build our prediction model on train dataset.
 3. Kaggle Submission: This is the final model to be applied to Test dataset.

-Part 0: Get to Know the Data
+Brief Description of the DATA

 There are four data files associated with this project: